 Acquired Top Talent for the Team

 As part of our Employment Outsourcing solution, we sourced ideal talent for Elecnor’s specific requirements.
-Our General Manager for Energy and Infrastructure, Jan Rieche, has over 10 years of experience in managing renewable energy, environment, energy efficiency and infrastructure projects.
+Our Global Head of Energy, Storage & Infrastructure, Jan Rieche, has over 10 years of experience in managing renewable energy, environment, energy efficiency and infrastructure projects.
 With this expertise, Jan was able to utilise his international network to attract the right team for the specific duration of the project.
 As part of our Employment Outsourcing solution, The Polyglot Group arranged the employment of the entire Australian workforce.
 This included both FIFO white-collar staff (HSE supervisors as well as commissioning, electrical, civil and mechanical engineers) as well as local blue-collar staff (such as warehousing, transport, security and cleaning staff).

 Created Employment Contracts & Ensured Compliance